Zen to Go Logo

 2. Mindfulness Meditation

-• Step 1: Choose a quiet moment and place.
+• Step 1: Choose a quiet time and place.
 Find a space where you won’t be interrupted.
 It can be sitting in a chair with a straight back or on a cushion on the floor.

 • Step 4: Start with short sessions.
 Begin practicing for 3 to 5 minutes a day and gradually increase the time as you feel more comfortable.

 Integrating this practice is one of the most efficient ways to manage daily tension.
-For those facing pressure at work, learning more about how to relieve stress in the office with mindful techniques at zentogo.com.mx can provide additional and very practical strategies.
+For those facing pressure at work, learning more about how to relieve stress in the office with mindful techniques at zentogo.com.mx can offer additional and very practical strategies.

 3. Jacobson's Progressive Muscle Relaxation